MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 * 5 days Paid Relocation Leave
 * Reasonable costs relating to the relocation of pets which is actually quite a big deal, I don't have pets, I've heard of people who did take their pets over and it is expensive

 I'm aware of other companies who are looking at similar options.
+Some will expect you to get over on your own steam, others will provide a re-imbursement or relocation payment once you report to work.

 ## Salary expectations